johnlaudun/portfolio/vita.md

 ## Employment

 Professor.
 Department of Multi-Domain Operations.
 Combined Arms Center.
 U.S. Army.
-2020-present.
+2021-present.

 Professor.
 Department of English.
 University of Louisiana at Lafayette at Lafayette.
-2016–present (leave of absence).
+2016–present (2021-2022: leave of absence to work with Army).

 Associate Professor.
 Department of English.
 University of Louisiana at Lafayette at Lafayette.
 2007–2016.